MyersResearchGroup/iBioSim/README.md

 ### Importing iBioSim to Eclipse
 1. Clone the iBioSim (https://github.com/MyersResearchGroup/iBioSim.git) project (e.g. ```git clone https://github.com/MyersResearchGroup/iBioSim.git```) to a location of your preference.
-Go to the directory where the iBioSim is checked out and perform ```mvn clean install```.
-This will install the local non-Maven dependencies into your local repository and then build iBioSim.
-(NOTE: if you do not want to generate javadocs, use the flag ```-Dmaven.javadoc.skip=true```).
 2. Open up your Eclipse workspace that you want to import your iBioSim project to.
 3. Select Import from the File Menu.
 4. When given the option to select which project import, select ```Existing Maven Projects``` under Maven